ShikOfTheRa/scarab-osd/OTHER/DOCUMENTATION/FAQ.md

 7 My OSD turns off in flight / after powering up motors?
   * Ensure you have a good ground
   * Use a big cap (e.g. 3300uf) on the 5v supply to the OSD
+  * Enable #define MAXSTALLDETECT in config or upgrade if not listed as an option

 ---